Exciting improvements are coming to the Outdoor Pool in Harrisonville’s City Park!

-With work projected to take more than four months, the pool will most likely not be able to open in time, as mentioned in an article run in the South Cass Tribune.
+With work projected to take more than four months, the pool will most likely not be able to open in time, as mentioned in a previous edition of this paper.

 “The safety of our community is the top priority of every City department, and the Parks and Rec Department is no different,” Parks Director Grant Purkey said.
 “While we want to have the pool open as a place for people to come and relax and have fun, we need to make sure they will be safe while they are here; and without these improvements, that just is not the case.”

 The average life expectancy for an outdoor pool is between 25-30 years, so City staff believe the time for replacing the pool was coming.
 According to Purkey, this new project would allow the City to capitalize on a low interest rate for the project’s funding – 1.35-percent – and bring an exciting and new look to this long-cherished piece of the Harrisonville parks system.